Das Floß der Medusa

-Das Floß der Medusa (The Raft of the Medusa) is a secular oratorio by the German composer Hans Werner Henze.
+Das Floß der Medusa (The Raft of the Medusa) is a 1967 secular oratorio by the German composer Hans Werner Henze.
 It is regarded as a seminal work in the composer's alignment with left-wing politics.

 Background

-Henze wrote it as a Requiem for Che Guevara, and set it to a text by Ernst Schnabel.
+Henze wrote it in 1967 to a text by Ernst Schnabel as a Requiem for Che Guevara.
 It tells the story of the French frigate Méduse which ran aground off the west coast of Africa in 1816, an ignominious episode in French political and maritime history, immortalised by the 1818-19 painting of the same name by Théodore Géricault.
 The oratorio employs a large orchestra, a speaker, a soprano, a baritone, and choruses.
 In the course of a performance, the chorus members move from left side of the stage, "the Side of the Living", to the right side, "the Side of the Dead".
 The text is principally in German, with the addition of passages in Italian drawn from Dante's Divina Comedia sung by some of the dead.
 Aside from the dedication, and one possible musical reference to a popular leftist slogan chant of the 1960s, "there's very little else in the text or music arouse political emotions", wrote one critic.
 He thought the work "expertly put together, scintillating in its scoring and at [its] best moments ... a superheated, expressionist narrative."